-A stay in Johannesburg is the opportunity to discover the famous Soweto.
-Soweto stands for South Western Township and was originally distinct from Johannesburg, populated mainly by native African workers from the gold mining industry.
-These non-white areas during the Apartheid were the epicenter of conflicts between governments and black communities.
-This part of the city, highly symbolic, is now offering attractions such as the Nobel Laureate Walk, a unique street in the world as 2 Nobel prizes laureates lived here: Nelson Mandela and Desmond Tutu.
+Soweto is highly symbolic of the anti-Apartheid era, and now offers attractions such as the Nobel Laureate Walk, a unique street in the world as 2 Nobel prizes laureates lived here: Nelson Mandela and Desmond Tutu.
 In this vibrant neighborhood you will also find The Nelson Mandela National Museum and the Orlando Towers, from which you can bungee jump!
 Also in Soweto is the Hector Pietersen Museum and Memorial and much more.
-Soweto will break all your preconceptions of townships and is a must see!

 A stay in Johannesburg gives you the opportunity to enjoy its popular neighborhoods such as Braamfontein and Rosebank, or one of the coolest neighborhoods in the world, Maboneng!